Study leave

 Cancellation of study leave

 Once approved, a study leave cannot normally be cancelled after January 15 immediately preceding the year starting on May 1, during which the leave is to be taken.
 This is outlined in Article 2.11 of Part 3 of the Collective Agreement.
-There are, however, some circumstances in which a study leave could be cancelled:
+There are, however, some circumstances in which a study leave can be cancelled:

 Administrators with questions regarding cancellations of study leave should contact Faculty Relations (Vancouver Campus) or Human Resources (Okanagan Campus).